-- The wood should be rough sawn for grip and untreated. - Bats do not like draughts; the entrance slit should be no more than 15-20mm wide and there should be no gaps where the sides and top join - the box should be well put together. - A box that cannot be opened is best it will lessen the chances of the bats being harmed through becoming trapped under the opened lid, or disturbed by people opening the top. - To increase longevity of the box, use screws rather than nails. - Any screws, hardware or staples used must be exterior grade (galvanized, coated, stainless, etc).
+- While commercial wooden bat boxes may be made from a variety of materials, to make sure self-made bat boxes are suitable for bats we recommend the wood used should be rough sawn for grip and untreated. - Bats do not like draughts; the entrance slit should be no more than 15-20mm wide and there should be no gaps where the sides and top join the box should be well put together. - A box that cannot be opened is best it will lessen the chances of the bats being harmed through becoming trapped under the opened lid, or disturbed by people opening the top. - To increase longevity of the box, use screws rather than nails. - Any screws, hardware or staples used must be exterior grade (galvanized, coated, stainless, etc).